Citation, DOI & article data

 - irregular, polycyclic, overhanging, step-like "apple core" lesion

-- infiltrating: gradual narrowing with smooth transition
+- infiltrating: gradual narrowing with a smooth transition

 - superficial spreading carcinoma